-

 How to Create an Agile Roadmap

 The first thing to understand about creating an Agile roadmap is that it should be done by the marketing owner.
-They should consider where the market is going, what limitations the team has to improve the product, what their value propositions are, etc.
+They should consider the organization’s strategic goals, where the market is going, what limitations the team has to improve the product, what their value propositions are, etc.

-For most marketers, an Agile roadmap begins with a content strategy designed to achieve a major goal like becoming a thought leader or improving a key metric.
+For most marketers, an Agile roadmap begins with a strategic goal like becoming a thought leader or improving a key metric.
 This goal should be something that will really drive the business and should come with personas to help ensure it aligns with your target audience.
+Without this nothing else really matters because even if you’re successful that success won’t move the needle.

 Now let’s go through the building blocks of an Agile roadmap one by one.
 It starts with user stories, which allow the marketing owner to describe what needs to be created and why.
 For example: